Haruyoshi Matsushige

 Haruyoshi Matsushige was born on June 2, 1922, in Nawiliwili, Kauai, Territory of Hawaii.
 He was the son of Tamezo and Yuku (Fujinaka) Matsushige.
 Tamezo arrived in 1897 from Japan.
 On October 8, 1907, Yuku arrived from Hizumi, Yamaguchi Prefecture, Japan, on the S.S.
 Asia.
 Haruyoshi was the youngest of seven children.
 His siblings were: sisters Kawayo, Mitsuyo, Kikumi; and brothers Seichi, Tameji, and Masaichi.

 Haruyoshi signed his draft registration card on June 30, 1942, Local Board No. 2, at the Lihue Armory on Kauai.
 He was living with his family and his mother Yuku was his point of contact.
-He was employed by the U.S. Department of Engineers at Mana near Waimea, where he was a sheet metal worker and foreman for 4½ years.
+He was employed by the U.S. Department of Engineers at Mana near Waimea, where he had been a sheet metal worker and foreman for 4½ years.
 He was 5’7” tall and weighed 120 pounds.

 On March 17 to 19, 1945, the 442nd arrived from the area of Nice to their staging area near Marseilles.
 They left for Italy on LSTs on March 20 to 22 and arrived in Pisa, Italy, for participation in the Po Valley Campaign, which included four days of the Northern Apennines Campaign from April 1-4.
 Haruyoshi was engaged in the operations as the 442nd pushed the Germans north in Italy.

-In mid-June 1945, the 442nd left Ghedi and moved to Lecco, 62 miles away.
-They set up a bivouac area and the Regimental command post was located at Lecco Maggianico on Lago Garlate.
 In late July the 442nd took over the duties of the Pisa-Leghorn-Florence POW Sub-Command.
 The regimental command post was moved to Leghorn (Livorno).
 Haruyoshi attended Radio School for six weeks while there and served as a radio operator.
 During the occupation he also served as a truck driver (1/4-ton trucks).

 For his World War II service, Tec/4 Haruyoshi Matsushige was awarded the following: Bronze Star Medal, Good Conduct Medal, Asiatic-Pacific Service Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Army of Occupation Medal, Distinguished Unit Badge, and Combat Infantryman Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

-Matsushige was in the last ship carrying 442nd men home from Italy – which was also the last of the Army’s “Christmas tree” or highly decorated and famous regiments to return to the US.
+Matsushige was on the last ship carrying 442nd men home from Italy – which was also the last of the Army’s “Christmas tree” or highly decorated and famous regiments to return to the US.
 They comprised 400 men among the 1,344 troops who sailed from Livorno on June 22, 1946, and arrived at 4:45 p.m. on July 3 at Pier 84, North River and 4th Street in New York Harbor on the troop ship USAT Wilson Victory.
 A big welcome greeted them – two fire boats spouted water all around the harbor, three dive bombers flew low over the ship, and the Fort Hamilton Army Band played.
 Fresh lei from Hawaii were flown in and hula dancers greeted the ship and presented the lei.

 On July 4 they were greeted at nearby Camp Kilmer, New Jersey, by Hawaii Delegate Joseph R. Farrington at a large ceremony that included more lei flown in from Hawaii and 250 watermelons from the 442nd’s Camp Shelby benefactor, Earl Finch.
 They left for Fort Belvoir, Virginia, on July 6, where they were housed during their visit to Washington DC.

 Matsushige participated with about 500 veterans of the 442nd in the July 15 parade up Constitution Avenue in Washington DC to the Ellipse in front of the White House for the ceremony with President Harry S. Truman in the pouring rain.
-The President reviewed the troops, gave a speech, and then attached the Presidential Unit Ribbon to the 442nd flag.
+The President reviewed the troops, gave a speech, and then attached the Distinguished (Presidential) Unit Ribbon to the 442nd flag.

 They returned to Camp Kilmer, and left from Staten Island, New York Harbor, on the troop ship S.S.
 Waterbury Victory on July 22 bound for Honolulu.
 They passed through the Panama Canal on their way to Hawaii.